JRDPropulsion/Quaternion-Orientation-Library/README.md

 Step 3:
 - Run the example file and the orientation will print to your serial monitor.
 Depending on yout IMU configuration, your roll, pitch, or yaw may have euler singularities at +-90 degrees.
 This means that if the IMU is rotated and the orientation reaches
   +-90, the orientation readings will be incorrect.
 This will be soon fixed in a future update.
+Also, you need to alighn your axis using the right hand rule, otherwise it won't work properly.
+You also need to make sure that you de-roll the output if you need to access the body frame since the output is in the global frame.
+So if you are commanding the servos to move in a thrust vector controlled rocket for example, you need to deroll the output.